RefPerSys/RefPerSys/SHORT-TERM-TODO.md

 both processes and file descriptors handled by that event loop.
 These file descriptors may be related to JSONRPC service, etc...

 Use [libgccjit](https://gcc.gnu.org/onlinedocs/jit/)

+### possible improvements

+Define some different plugins for the user interface.
+So remove all dependencies on X11, readline and replace them with other plugins (not the ones in plugins_dir) dealing with user interfacve.

 ## DONE  List